CanDIG/github-action-pr-expanded/README.md

 - Create a new branch on the parent repository and get all submodules updates
 - Create a pull request from newly created branch
-- Add a custom label to the pull request

 ## How to use